Script are not enabled

 Note: Junior and Senior Division do not refer to grade levels.

 A judging session typically requires a minimum of 5 hours.
 This includes an orientation followed by examination of student work, student interviews and determination of the top entries you and your fellow judges have reviewed.

-Judges who review Historical Paper, Documentary and Website entries will preview the entries before the NHD-OC contest.
+Judges who review Historical Paper, Documentary and Website entries will preview the entries before that NHD-OC contest.

 If this is the first time you have judged, NHD-OC highly recommends that you view the NHD-OC Judge Training Webinar.

-REGISTER to be a Judge for the 2020 NHD-OC Contest on Friday March 13, 2020 and Saturday, March 14, 2020.
-Please be sure to press "Submit" when you are done to ensure your registration is complete.
+Register to be a Judge for the 2020 NHD-OC Contest on Friday, March 13, 2020 and Saturday, March 14, 2020.
+Please be sure to press "Submit" when you are finished to ensure your registration is complete.

-For a quick overview of the Role of Judging, review the NHD-OC Judge Information Sheet.pdf
+For a quick overview of the role of Judging, review the NHD-OC Judge Information Sheet.

-To learn more about the role of Judging, review the NHD-OC_Judge_Handbook_2019.pdf
+To learn more about the role of Judging, review the NHD-OC Handbook.

 Review the NHD-CA Rulebook to learn more about NHD-OC this year's theme, the annotated bibliography, rules for each entry category and more.

 We thank you in advance for registering to become a judge, we hope you'll consider the time and effort you invest to be worthwhile.